suryaanshah/Something-Fishy-Sprig-Game/README.md

 You control the net, and try to overlap it with where the fish moves.

 *Note*: If you had selected :arrow_up_down: , then only `w` key will work.
-Accordingly the fish will also only move unidirectiionally.
+Accordingly the fish will also only move unidirectionally.